British Army during the Victorian Era: Warfare

-In the early Victorian period, the tactics of the British army remained largely unchanged from those used during the Napoleonic Wars, with an emphasis on rigid line and column formations.
+In the early Victorian period, the tactics of the British army remained largely unchanged from those used during the Napoleonic Wars, with focusing on rigid line and column formations.
 However, the second half of the 19th century saw significant changes influenced by technological advances in weaponry and lessons learned from conflicts such as the Franco-Prussian War – even if these lessons were not always fully implemented.
 In the 1870s and 1880s, greater emphasis was placed on depth attacks and increased infantry movement speed.
 Traditional line and column formations were increasingly abandoned.
 Instead, an attacking battalion deployed two companies as vanguard, two companies in line behind them as immediate support, and the remaining four companies as further support in the rear.
 The tactical objective was to send reinforcements forward during the attack and, through a combination of firing and short, rapid advances, achieve fire superiority over the enemy before launching a full bayonet charge.
 The vanguard was encouraged to seek cover, but only to the extent that this did not compromise the cohesion of the unit.

 The widespread introduction of breech-loading rifles such as the Snider and Martini-Henry made these new tactics possible.
 Soldiers could now load and fire from a kneeling or prone position, which was a significant departure from the previous practice of firing while standing.
 This allowed for more dispersed formations and made the use of open formation tactics both necessary and practical.
 At longer ranges, typically over 600 meters, volley fire remained the preferred method, both to conserve ammunition and to have a psychological effect on the enemy.
 However, the use of black powder produced dense smoke that could obscure targets and occasionally forced units to interrupt their fire to allow the smoke to clear—this was particularly a problem with defensive formations such as the square.
 At shorter ranges, independent aimed fire became more common as accuracy against individual targets became essential.